viktoriadergunova/thermoprofiler/README.md

 # ThermoProfiler

-ThermoProfiler is a Python package for predicting **thermal rock properties** from well logs using machine learning models.
+ThermoProfiler is a Python package for predicting **thermal rock properties** for sedimentary rocks from well logs using machine learning models.
 It supports multiple model types (`XGBOOST`, `ADABOOST`, `RF`, `LINEAR`)
 ## Features
 - Predicts: